-Inside: 11 highly-rated STEM robotics and coding toys for kids who love coding.
+Inside: 10 highly-rated STEM coding toys for kids who love coding.
+Great gift ideas.

 To make your job easier, I’ve search the interwebs and read the reviews to compile this super list of STEM robotics and coding toys, all of which are highly-rated by educators and parents for their educational value, user-friendliness, popularity with kids, and quality.